staticdeploy/mock-server/examples/react-app/README.md

 staging/production instead you would set it to point to your staging/production server.

-In the example, the following options are used when starting `sd-mock-server`:
+In the example, the following options are used when starting `mock-server`:

 - `--watch`: starts the server in watch mode; try to change the response in `mock-server/target/get.js` and reload the browser